ojhaha0514/ojhaha0514.github.io/education.md

 <br/>
 ## Extracurricular Activities
-* **SNU Sunshine Volunteer** (Student-led organization under Habitat for Humanity), 2020-2021
+* **SNU Sunshine Volunteer** (Student-led organization under Habitat for Humanity at SNU), 2020-2021

 * **222HZ** (Dance Club of the College of Human Ecology at SNU), 2021-2023

-* **MASTA** (Dance Club of the Department of Mathematical Sciences & Statistics at Seoul National University), 2019-2020
+* **MASTA** (Dance Club of the Department of Mathematical Sciences & Statistics at SNU), 2019-2020
   * Vice Leader of the Club, 2020

 <br/>